 The Banana Pancake Trail is more an idea than an actual route, and expands as travelers explore areas slightly off the trail in search for more genuine or cultural experiences.
 Tourism is prevalent along the Banana Pancake Trail; internet cafes, guesthouses, Western restaurants, and bars have sprang up to accommodate the influx of gap year and budget travelers.

-Many seasoned travelers argue that the Banana Pancake Trail is not a “real” cultural experience, as many times the only locals with which you interact speak good English and are only there to service tourists.
+Many seasoned travelers argue that the Banana Pancake Trail is not a “real” cultural experience, as many times the only locals with whom you interact speak good English and are only there to service tourists.

 All complaints aside, traveling the Banana Pancake Trail is a sure way to meet other travelers, sample a local country safely without too much effort, and to have a little fun on a trip abroad in relative comfort.